ckwame-jpg/Habitual-Habits/README.md

 # 🧱 Habit Tracker API

-A backend API for tracking daily habits — built with FastAPI, locked in with JWT auth, and wrapped up in Docker so it runs anywhere.
+A backend API for tracking daily habits, built with FastAPI, locked in with JWT auth, and wrapped up in Docker so it runs anywhere.

 ---